-23. Annual Review of an Education Health and Care Plan
+22. Annual Review of an Education Health and Care Plan

 - Plans will be reviewed at least annually with the parents, the student, the LA and the school to consider whether any amendments need to be made to the description of the student's needs or to the special educational provision specified.
 The annual review should focus on what the child has achieved as well as on difficulties that need to be resolved.
 The annual review held in year 9 will be particularly significant in preparing for the student's transition to employment, the further education sector, work-based training, higher education and adult life and will involve the Integrated team.
 The aim of the annual review in year 9 and subsequent years is to review the young person's EHCP and draw up and review the Transition Plan.
-From Year 9 onwards, an additional 'Moving into Adulthood' form will be completed and returned to Family Services to support onward provision planning. - 23.2 The EHCP will be reviewed at a formal Annual Review and parents will have the opportunity to meet with the Assistant Headteacher/SENCO at other points in the school year. - 23.3 Nature of intervention for this wave: The Assistant Headteacher/SENCO and the student's subject teachers should decide on the action needed to help the student to progress in the light of their earlier assessment.
-This might be: - to provide different learning materials or special equipment - to introduce some group or individual intervention, whilst balancing this demand within the limitations of the mainstream setting - to undertake staff development and training aimed at introducing more effective strategies - access to LA support services for one-off occasional advice on strategies or equipment or for staff training
+From Year 9 onwards, an additional 'Moving into Adulthood' form will be completed and returned to Family Services to support onward provision planning. - 22.2 The EHCP will be reviewed at a formal Annual Review and parents will have the opportunity to meet with the Assistant Headteacher/SENDCO at other points in the school year. - 22.3 Nature of intervention for this wave: The Assistant Headteacher/SENDCO and the student's subject teachers should decide on the action needed to help the student to progress in the light of their earlier assessment.
+This might be: - - to provide different learning materials or special equipment - to introduce some group or individual intervention, whilst balancing this demand within the limitations of the mainstream setting - to undertake staff development and training aimed at introducing more effective strategies - access to LA support services for one-off occasional advice on strategies or equipment or for staff training

-24. One Page Profile - a non-statutory student passport
+23. Student Passport - a non-statutory student passport

-- 24.1 Strategies employed to enable the student to progress are set out within a One Page Profile.
-This includes information about: - The nature of the special educational needs of the student - Suggestions for the teaching strategies to be used - The intervention provision to be put in place - Data to include reading age, maths age and benchmarks in maths and English - EHCP outcomes (if the student has an EHCP). - 24.2 It will present a 'passport' for the student who will play an intrinsic part in its compilation.
-It gives a holistic view of the learning and emotional/social needs of an individual to enable access arrangements to be made and approaches to be differentiated by subject teachers.

-24.3 The OPP will only record that which is additional to or different from the differentiated curriculum provision.
-The OPP will be reviewed at least twice a year and shared with parents.
-The OPP is used to support only students with an EHCP or those at School Support level.
+- 23.1 Strategies employed to enable the student to progress are set out within a Student Passport.
+This includes information about: - The nature of the special educational needs of the student - Suggestions for the teaching strategies to be used - The intervention provision to be put in place - Data to include reading age, maths age and benchmarks in maths and English - EHCP outcomes (if the student has an EHCP). - 23.2 It will present a 'passport' for the student who will play an intrinsic part in its compilation.
+It gives a holistic view of the learning and emotional/social needs of an individual to enable access arrangements to be made and approaches to be differentiated by subject teachers. - 23.3 The Student Passport will only record that which is additional to or different from the curriculum provision.
+The Student Passport will be reviewed at least twice a year and shared with parents.
+The Student Passport is used to support only students with an EHCP or those at School Support level; however, in some circumstances, it may be appropriate for a student at TS level to have a passport too.

-25. SEN and Sixth Form
+24. SEN and Sixth Form